Fold Algorithms

 Result: 15

-Our fold_left() algorithm naturally needed to figure out where our range ended in order to return the correct result.
-But we have no way to access that information.
+Our fold_left() algorithm naturally needs to determine where our range ends to return the correct result.
+However, we have no way to access that information.

 For this reason, the standard library includes a variation of the algorithm: fold_left_with_iter():